fabquenneville/isco08/README.md

-# csvtools
+# isco08

-csvtools is a python command line tool
+isco08 is a python command line tool

 ## Documentation

-The documentation is available on [the following page](https://fabquenneville.github.io/csvtools/)
+The documentation is available on [the following page](https://fabquenneville.github.io/isco08/)

 ## Releases

-Instalation instructions are found [here](https://fabquenneville.github.io/csvtools/).
+Instalation instructions are found [here](https://fabquenneville.github.io/isco08/).

 ## Usage